TiffanyGarrick/INFO2180/README.md

 Name:   Devante Williams    ID:     620109970

 Please Note:
 Swishona-Kay Kelly did not participate in any way shape or form!
-Only formed the group and submitted our names and ID numbers on or before November 8, 2019.
+She had only formed the group and submitted our names and ID numbers on or before November 8, 2019.
 After forming the group she said not one word, only reading the messages even when they were specifically for her to respond to.
-Not sure of her ID number, which when asked she did not respond.
+Not sure of her ID number, hence the question mark.
+The grade of this project should not be associated with her name.